 Because Ryan knows full well that President Trump, backed by his conservative cavalry, won’t saddle that horse.
 Instead, it would amount to yet another deadlock on DACA – and a colossal waste of time.

 The issue of immigration is a mighty tool for both Democrats and Republicans to wield in this most important of times.
-Despite all efforts, it could remain a Mexican stand-off – so to speak – until after the November 2018 midterms.We value your comments!
-Please weigh in on our comment section below.
+Despite all efforts, it could remain a Mexican stand-off – so to speak – until after the November 2018 midterms.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com